Frequently Asked Questions

 I pay a Fund B fee on my UNMC bill each semester.
 How is it different from Health insurance?

 Students enrolled for 7 or more credit hours (Graduate students 5 or more hours) are required to pay the Student Health Fund B fee.
 It is not insurance and is mandated by the Chancellor.
 The fee covers the basic care offered at the Student Health Clinic.
-This fee also provides for a basic eye exam and a yearly health physical.
+This fee also provides for a basic eye exam (referral from Student Health) and a yearly health physical.
 Charges for diagnostic testing and other ancillary testing are billed to the students MAJOR MEDICAL insurance.

 Why is UNMC requiring health insurance?